 A quick crash course on what you need to know about your credit score, how to protect it and what you can do to make it better.

-The first obvious question: What is a credit score?
+What exactly is a credit score?

 What is a FICO score?

-| Credit Type | Score Range | Precentage of Population |
+Credit Type | Score Range | Percentage of Population |

-| Excellent Credit | 700 to 850 | (15% of population) |
+Excellent | 700 to 850 | 15% |

-| Good Credit | 660 to 699 | (25% of population) |
+Good | 660 to 699 | 25% |

-| Fair Credit | 600 to 659 | (25% of population) |
+Fair | 600 to 659 | 25% |

-| Bad Credit | 330 to 599 | (35% of population) |
+Bad | 330 to 599 | 35% |

 What is the difference between a credit score and credit report?

 A credit report is a consolidated record of an individual's outstanding debts and timeliness of payments made against those accounts (< 30 days, 30 to 60 days, > 90 days).
 A credit score is a proprietary formula applied to an individual's credit report to estimate credit worthiness at a given point in time.
-Below is an overview of what is contained in a credit report.

 What is considered when calculating a credit score?

-| Credit Info | Example | Percentage of importance |
+Credit Info | Example | Percentage of Importance |

-| Payment Timeliness / History | (e.g. Percentage less than 30 days) | >> 40% |
+Payment Timeliness / History | e.g. Percentage less than 30 days | >> 40% |

-| Debt / Balancing Outstanding | (e.g. Debt Balances) | >> 35% |
+Debt / Balancing Outstanding | e.g. Debt Balances | >> 35% |

-| Duration of Credit Established | (e.g. 1, 5, 10 years) | >> 10% |
+Duration of Credit Established | e.g. 1, 5, 10 years | >> 10% |

-| New Credit | (e.g. New accounts) | >> 10% |
+New Credit | e.g. New accounts | >> 10% |

-| Types of Credit | (e.g. Revolving, mortage, etc.) | >> 5% |
+Types of Credit | e.g. Revolving, mortage, etc. | >> 5% |

 Why do you need to keep track of your credit score on a regular basis?